cbitter78/diagraming/drawio/automation/README.md

 # Draw.io Automation

 Sometimes you want to update or create a diagram from data.
 You can do this with draw.io.
-There are a few quarks but overall it works fine.
+There are a few quirks but overall it works fine.
 You can check out the examples in this folder.
 I really like how you can arrange and tweak draw.io files.
-I think my work flow will be to use create to start then update as needed.
+I think my workflow will be to use `create.py` to start then `update_existing.py` as needed.

 These are stand alone scripts so I do repeat code.
 This is intentional.